 On the flip side, our testing revealed that our particularly skinny reviewers had trouble cinching down the waist belt.
 They just about ran out of strap before they could get it properly secure.

 At a very reasonable $165, the biggest selling point of this pack is its price.
 It lacks some of the features and performance that we have come to be spoiled by with some other models.
 However, if you aren't thrilled with the idea of dropping more money than you have to, this model could be worth a look.

 This budget pack will get you from start to finish, but you won't necessarily get there in style.
 Its basic feature set feels minimalist, but it doesn't come at a minimalist weight.
-If your bottom line is your top priority, this is the least expensive pack in our review; however, we would personally spend a few extra dollars on the Osprey Volt 60 to get more from our purchase.
+If your bottom line is your top priority, this is the least expensive pack in our review; however, for a few more dollars you can get a significantly more comfortable, more capable pack.

 — Ben Applebaum-Bauch